 With the tournament in Poland and Ukraine set to kick-off in early June, the FA is still to appoint a full-time manager, with Stuart Pearce currently employed in a caretaker capacity.

 However, Lampard is confident the squad has the experience to cope, regardless of who is named as Fabio Capello's successor.

 "It's something, as a player, you learn to cope with - managers leave at times you don't expect them to,” Lampard told reporters.

-"Can it be a negative because we've lost a manager and we lose our way, or can it be positive because we galvanize ourselves, whoever comes into lead us galvanizes the team and it goes very well?
+"Can it be a negative because we've lost a manager and we lose our way, or can it be positive because we galvanise ourselves, whoever comes into lead us galvanises the team and it goes very well?